janscience/Teensy_Amp/R5.0/README.md

 - This does not result in a monopolar measurement!
 - But it might clean up the measurements, because GND is mean(CHx) plus noise from other sources:
-  - signals: mean(CHx) + noise + VR - CHx
+  - pre-amplified signals: mean(CHx) + noise + VR - CHx
-  - common mode: mean(CHx) + noise + VR - mean(CHx)
+  - pre-amplified common mode: mean(CHx) + noise + VR - mean(CHx)
-  - differential measurement: mean(CHx) + CHx
-  - without external noise!
+  - differential measurement: mean(CHx) + CHx -> without external noise!

-We can easily switch between single-ended and differntial measurements by configuring the TLV320ADC appropriately.
+We can easily switch between single-ended and differential measurements by configuring the TLV320ADC appropriately.

 ### Input ranges: